LearnFintech

 35%

-Cloud infrastructure (AWS) & Engineering talent.
+Cloud infrastructure (AWS) and engineering talent.

 25%